Rafi-Riday/webpage-shape-builder-with-12-parameter/README.md

 ![sample.png](/img/sample.png)
 #### Usage :
  * Simply add the __12_parameter_svg.js__ file in _html script tag_ and call the function named __shape(__ write 12 parameters indicating window position percentage without using `%` letter __)__
+* You can't use more or less than 12 parameters.
+You can __write same parameter more than once__ if you dont need 12 parameters at all.